openstack/taskflow/doc/source/engines.rst

 .. note::

-    To examine this this information when debugging it is recommended to enable the ``BLATHER`` logging level (level 5).
+    To examine this information when debugging it is recommended to enable the ``BLATHER`` logging level (level 5).
 At this level the storage and scope code/layers will log what is being searched for and what is being found.